lakkatv/lakka-website/content/articles/2017/03/13/lakka-20-rc3-ships-retroarch-150-and-brings-rpi-zero-w-support.md

   thumbnail: media/rpizerow.jpg
 ---

-After two weeks of work, we can now publish the Release Candidate 3 of Lakka 2.0.
+After two weeks of work, we present Release Candidate 3 of Lakka 2.0.

 ## LibreELEC updated to 8.0.0.1